 The school provides a good range of opportunities to demonstrate its special Christian character (e.g. chapels, community service, prayer and worships)

 Conducting surveys can be regarded as an easy project, however it is all too easy to conduct a survey of poor quality rather than one that yields valuable customer insights.
-Vividus surveys have been professionally developed to facilitate ease of understanding, maximize response rates and cover essential areas for feedback.
+Vividus surveys have been professionally developed to facilitate ease of understanding, maximise response rates and cover essential areas for feedback.
 If you would like help with your next research project contact one of our friendly consultants.